Learn About Problems With Arizona Alimony Calculators

 Factors for Calculating Alimony Awards in Arizona

 If you are the main financial provider in your household, you may be responsible for paying alimony to your spouse.
-Consequently, if you, for example, were a stay at home parent you may be entitled to Alimony in an Arizona divorce or legal separation case.
-So, who gets alimony after an Arizona divorce?
-Is awarded alimony, how much will it be and how long will it be ordered to be paid?
-In other words, what are the basics of alimony in Arizona?
+Consequently, if you were a stay at home parent you may be entitled to alimony.

 A spouse who otherwise may have been award alimony may have that claim denied.
-For example, if a spouse is married to a professional athlete who earned significant sums of money managed the parties’ finances and simply spent every dollar his or her spouse earned as an athlete, the court may consider how much that spouse would have received in accumulated assets, such as investments, if he or she hadn’t spent every dollar the high earning spouse earned.
+For example, a spouse who squandered a significant amount of money during the marriage may be denied alimony.
 At a minimum, it may lower the amount and/or duration of an alimony award.